Two Joan Crawford films on Midnight Screenings this week.

 So, although the cinematic adaptation of Christina Crawford’s text is hardly a letter-of-the-law conversion, the written word doesn’t elude screen translation largely because it treats the text as a throng of tools or a wide-set alleyway for new art rather than a waxwork show to be calcified before our eyes.
 For a film recalling Nicholas Ray’s experiments in crashing haughty melodrama and astringent terror, the real-world Christina’s oddly, accidentally beautiful retort that “they turned it into a Joan Crawford movie”, all waterworks and unchained stylistic emotion, is oddly apt.
 Here, though, the Hollywood fragrances mutate into dying animals.
 And for Dunaway, a meaty role curdled into rotted meat as well when it essentially killed her career, despite her generous act of granting Joan one of her most indomitable box office successes in spirit if not in the flesh.
 Released four years after her death, Joan Crawford’s legend crawls into not only Dunaway’s theatrics but the film’s own flamboyant energy.

 Maybe that’s a cruel joke, but if Crawford was a fiendish, bloodthirsty being, it seems appropriate that the film intended to burn her to the ground instead plants new shrubbery on the scorched-earth trauma she left in her wake.
 Mommie Dearest is an act of necromancy, an implicit Hollywood grotesque incarnate, and an example of how Christina’s personal trauma was, in commercialized form, always partially a hell-raising, melodramatic attempt to take a bat to a woman who, according to the author, was battier and more melodramatic than anyone.
-Ironically then, Mommie Dearest is a statement to the magnetic pull of Joan Crawford, the nominal goddess churned for sacrifice under the film’s threshing rhythms.
+Ironically then, Mommie Dearest is a statement to the magnetic pull of Joan Crawford, the nominal goddess churned under the film’s threshing rhythms.
 Crawford possesses Dunaway, giving a performance-as-séance, and takes control of the film.
 Her buggy, sunken-eyed Old Hollywood glamour only kindled by the myths around her, the book that was meant to destroy her reputation, or at least turn Hollywood ghouls into a gilded money-making venture, was capitalized by Crawford herself.
 Always an actress prone to personal abuse in her abused-women roles, if in fact her psychologically-damaged characters were manifestations of, or marshals toward, her own psychological profile, then this may her greatest public-private identity conflict ever.

 Indeed, if this film hadn’t warped into a Crawford-esque melodrama (much like how Ed Wood, another cult classic, is an Ed Wood film about Ed Wood), it would never have the temerity to bleed private mental structures and public identities so mouth-wateringly.
-In its very formal caliber as a film that critiques Crawford’s private life while also doggedly stylizing itself through her public identity as a melodrama star, Mommie Dearest incarnates the nagging suspicion that one’s public identity is, in fact, inextricably in dialectic heat with one’s private mind, both predating and shaping each other’s contours and existing as prey to the other.
-Drawing fire from beyond the grave, and in a wicked witticism, Crawford herself drew blood from her enraged, estranged daughter even in her own attempt to excoriate mother.
+In its very formal caliber as a film that critiques Crawford’s private life while also doggedly stylizing itself through her public identity as a melodrama star, Mommie Dearest conjures the nagging suspicion that one’s public identity is, in fact, inextricably in dialectic heat with one’s private mind, both predating and shaping each other’s contours and existing as prey to the other.
+Drawing fire from beyond the grave, and in a wicked witticism, Crawford herself drew blood from her enraged, estranged daughter even in her own attempt to defeat mother.
 This isn’t simply a good film, but a very good Joan Crawford film, with everything that entails.
 Mommie Demented strikes again.